msiebert1/UCSC_spectral_pipeline/README.md

 - At the end of your iraf login.cl file, add the following line with the appropriate path:

      ```task disp='<your_iraf_directory>/disp.cl'```

+- For the flux calibration portion of the pipline make sure you have a python 3 environment.
+This can be
+created with a command like:

+    ```conda create -n py36 python=3.6 anaconda```

 ------------